132nd Annual Grant County Fair

 9 am – 4:30 pm Entry for FFA Non-Livestock Exhibits

-Followed by Open Class & FFA Poultry Judging
+followed by: Open Class & FFA Pultry Judging

 7 pm Grant Country Fair Summer – Nationals Truck & Tractor Pull